 - It makes a 230-degree arc while swinging– that’s almost a full circle!

-- The Skyhawk is the world’s tallest swing ride and rightly so considering it is 103 feet tall.
+- This is the world’s tallest swing ride and rightly so considering Skyhawk’s height at Cedar Point is 103 feet tall.

 - If the Skyhawk was a building, it would be ten floors high.